-• The school allows:
+The school allows:

-School Devices Personal
+School Devices Personal Devices

 School owned for single user School owned for multiple users Student owned Staff owned Visitor owned

 Allowed in school Yes Yes Yes/No (Mobile Phones Yrs 5/6) Yes Yes

 Full network access Yes Yes No No No

 Internet only No Yes No

 Network access No No No

-Children in Years 5 and 6 who walk to or from school on their own are allowed to bring a mobile phone in to school.
+• Children in Years 5 and 6 who walk to or from school on their own are allowed to bring a mobile phone in to school.
 This however must be switched off once on the school playground.
-On entering school Mobile phones must be handed straight in to the school office.
+On entering school Mobile phones must be handed to the class teacher and stored with the Upper KS2 Assistant Headteacher.
 Parents sign to give permission for pupils to walk to and from school on their own and in doing so accept that the school is not responsible for theft or breakage of the device.
 The school has the right to answer any phones which may be left on and that ring during the school day.